tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/023_sample_actor_code_walkthrough/README.md

+# Sample Actor Code Walkthrough
-Assumming you have successfully built and run the unit test, let's get into the code structure details of this sample [actor](../../z_glossary/actor.md).
+Assuming you have successfully built and run the unit test, let's get into the code structure details of this sample [actor](../../z_glossary/actor.md).

 ### Folder structure overview
 ```